What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 How To Create An XML Sitemap Using Rank Math

-Once you click on the Sitemap Settings, you will be shown the below window.
+Once you click on Sitemap Settings, you will be shown the window below.
 Under General, you can change the following settings.

 Your sitemap URL will be shown at the top of the window.
 The same you need to copy and submit to search engines.